wolfSSL/wolfssh/README.md

 NOTE: On resource constrained devices the `DEFAULT_WINDOW_SZ` may need to be set to a lower size.
 It can also be increased in desktop use cases to help with large file transfers.
-By default channels are set to handle 16,384 bytes of data being sent and received.
-An example of setting a window size for new channels would be as follows `./configure CPPFLAGS=-DDEFAULT_WINDOW_SZ=16384`
+By default channels are set to receive up to 128kB of data before sending a channel window adjust message.
+An example of setting a window size for new channels would be as follows `./configure CPPFLAGS="-DDEFAULT_WINDOW_SZ=16384"`

 For 32bit Linux platforms you can add support for files > 2GB by compling with `CFLAGS=-D_FILE_OFFSET_BITS=64`.